 The two most popular destinations are the city of Heraklion and the city of Chania, with a dozen more following and stealing people’s hearts on the regular.
 When visiting the former, keep in mind the top 7 things to do in Heraklion that will help you experience it in the most original and authentic way.

 Of course, we wouldn’t let you visit the beautiful Chania without providing you with some guidance.
-Therefore, enjoy our guide to Chania in a day and explore the secrets of Chania Old Town.
-Additionally, if you’re looking for more ideas on how to experience Crete to its full potential, the top things to do in Chania are waiting for you to cherish them.
+Therefore, enjoy our guide to the best things to do in Chania.

 From a historic perspective, you can’t leave out a visit to Knossos Palace, one of the top sites in Crete and the whole in Greece.